ARIKBOGA/JavaScriptExercise/README.md

 ---

 ## About
-This repository contains JavaScript exercises to reinforce fundamental and advanced concepts.
+This repositoNo code was selected to bery contains JavaScript exercises to reinforce fundamental and advanced concepts.
 Topics include:
 - Variables and Data Types
 - Functions and Scope
 - Arrays and Objects